Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

 Data binding is the data synchronization process that allows control of the changes to the source that are automatically reflected in control.

 React offers a one-way data binding process between the Model and View layer.
-One-way data binding means that a UI element cannot change a component’s state.
+This provides unidirectional data flow meaning that a UI element cannot change a component’s state.
 Whereas Angular’s feature is bidirectional binding/two-way data binding, in which Model and View change synchronously.
 This means that when a UI element changes, the state of the corresponding mode also changes.

 18. Change Rendering

-As we have already mentioned, React uses virtual DOM technology, which allows you to change interface elements without updating the entire DOM structure.
+React uses virtual DOM technology, enabling changes in interface elements without updating the entire DOM structure.
+This leads to faster rendering — one of the major reasons why React is better than Angular.
 Angular updates the entire tree structure, which significantly slows down rendering speed.
 To compensate for this shortcoming, Angular uses OnPush, a component change detection strategy.

 Rendering a web app with the DOM is called CSR (Client-Side Rendering), but thanks to additional tools in React and Angular, it is possible to use the Server-Side Rendering (SSR) technique.
 React is Next.js to set up SSR and Angular Universal technology for Angular.